craig552uk/craig552uk.github.com/_posts/2012-07-09-10-shell-commands-for-data.markdown

 ##Split##

-`split` will break up a single file in to many.
+`split` will break up a single file into many.
 Handy if your data file is too big to process in one go.

-**e.g.** Split `datafile.csv` in to files with 1000 lines each, called `datafile.part.00`, `datafile.part.01` etc...
+**e.g.** Split `datafile.csv` into files with 1000 lines each, called `datafile.part.00`, `datafile.part.01` etc...

     split -d -l 1000 datafile.csv datafile.part.